ss7krd/Usher/README.md

 # Usher

-The necessary packages and their versions are as below:
+This repository contains the artifacts for the system Usher.
+The necessary packages and their versions are as follows:
 ```
 # Name                    Version                   Build
 _libgcc_mutex             0.1                        main